ovaisoozeer/ovaisoozeer.github.io/skills-summary.md

 ### Analysis

-As a consultant, I have had the pleasure of eliciting new requirements from clients, and performing post-mortem analyses.
+As a consultant, I am experienced in deducing needs from wants.

 Fan of domain driven design, and the benefits wrought from bringing together developers and stakeholders.